dashingshree6/Tic-Tac-Toe/Readme.md

 # Grid game

-We will use the browser DOM to display the game, and we’ll read user input by handling key events.
+ and we’ll read user input by handling key events.
 >### 1.Image Puzzle game:
 >Image puzzle is a game where you can drag and drop image parts to swap and re-arrange the parts to form the complete image.
 You can play the game online [here](http://www.anuraggandhi.com/imagepuzzle/puzzle.html)